You are here:

 This period was a hard time for the RNZNVR as numbers fell off, but the base was kept in operation despite changes in governments and major political policy change in the 1980s, when New Zealand introduced anti-nuclear legislation.

 Reservists in 1987 recovered the propeller from the WW2 minesweeper HMNZS Hinau, and had it mounted to the building.
-It stands as a memorial to the minesweeper and men of the reserve.
+It stood as a memorial to the minesweeper and men of the reserve.
 Into the 1990s, Ngapona continued to be operate, but the RNZN was aware that it had a limited time to relocate the Auckland Division.
-In October 2005 Ngapona celebrated its 80th Anniversary in an event focused on promoting the existence of the Naval Reserve in Auckland, and ultimately assisting in Volunteer reserve recruiting.
+In October 2005 Ngapona celebrated its 80th Anniversary in an event which focused on promoting the existence of the Naval Reserve in Auckland and encouraging the recruitment of more volunteer reservists.

 References: